 Additionally, creditors may view bankruptcy as a sign that you are not financially responsible.

-Alternatives to Discharging an SBA Loan
+Alternatives to Discharging a Loan

 You may also be able to sell personal assets or business assets to repay the loan or find other sources of financing.

-The Role of a Personal Guarantee in SBA Loans
+The Role of a Personal Guarantee

 Federal Agency Involvement: What You Need to Know